Janet 1.38.0-73334f3 Documentation

 (tuple/slice arrtup [,start=0 [,end=(length arrtup)]])

-are not provided, they default to 0 and the length of arrtup
+end are not provided, they default to 0 and the length of arrtup, respectively. start and end can also

 (tuple/sourcemap tup)